brettrijnders/pbsviewer/README.md

 # PBSViewer
 This program **‘PBSViewer’** also known as Punkbuster (pb) Screenshot Viewer will download [punkbuster](http://www.evenbalance.com/) screens from your gameserver.
 Those downloaded screens are published on your website.
 Next to this you can search for pb screens by name or guid.

+# Table of contents
   * [See latest changes](../wiki/Changelog.md)
   * [Frequently Asked Questions (FAQ)](../wiki/FAQ.md)
   * [Request a new feature](../wiki/FeatureRequest.md)
   * [Supported Games](../wiki/SupportedGames.md)

-# Downloads

-Use 'Featured downloads' to download the latest version.
-The change log can also be found here: [changelog](../wiki/Changelog.md)

 # Demo
 You can see this script in action on the following site: http://brettrijnders.nl/pbs_viewer/index.php

-# Documentation
+# Quick start
-Documentation on how to install this script can be found here: http://brettrijnders.nl/pbs_viewer/readme.html
+* Download latest version here
+* Install documentation:
+http://brettrijnders.nl/pbs_viewer/readme.html
+* The change log is located here: [changelog](../wiki/Changelog.md)

 # System recommendations